Revised 1 July 2020

 1. Impacting credit ratings

-So far there has been no communication from credit rating agencies that their algorithms will be changed to account for the unprecedented circumstances.
+So far there has been minimal communication from credit rating agencies that their algorithms will be changed to account for the unprecedented circumstances.
 It is worth noting that if your accounts are qualified by the auditors due to complications from coronavirus then this could also impact your rating, as could a delay in lodging accounts.